Gas prices and car sales

 All along I’ve been saying that Corporate Average Fuel Economy (CAFE) does not work.
 The CAFE Act was passed in response to the 1973-74 Arab oil embargo.
-The near-term goal was to double new car fuel economy by the model year 1985.
+The near-term goal was to double the new car fuel economy by the model year 1985.
 The reasoning was that if you can get more mileage out of one gallon of gas, the United States wouldn’t be so dependent on foreign oil.
 Just because you mandate auto manufacturers to produce vehicles that get more gas mileage doesn’t mean that the public will buy those vehicles.
 Consumers buy a car good in gas mileage that meets their needs.
-Consumers need a reason to buy vehicles that cost more, but get better gas mileage.
-That reason is a higher priced gas.
+Consumers need a reason to buy vehicles that cost more but get better gas mileage.
+That reason is higher-priced gas.
 The recent rise in gas prices has proven this theory to be correct.
 Sales of cars have gone up as the price of gas has gone up.

 On March 31, 2003, National Highway Traffic Safety Administration (NHTSA) issued new light truck standards, setting a standard of 21.0 mpg for Model Year (MY) 2005, 21.6 mpg for MY 2006, and 22.2 mpg for MY 2007.
 Since MY 1990, the passenger car standard was amended to 27.5 mpg, where it has remained at this level.

 Vehicles are broken down by NHTSA into two different categories:

 1) Passenger Car “ any 4-wheel vehicle not designed for off-road use that is manufactured primarily for use in transporting ten people or less.